cgencer/EQueue-docs/02-Game-Overview.md

 ##### The Crystals, The Currency of Awareness and Mindfulness

 Colored crystals act as our awareness, tinted with our personality color.
 Throughout the game our actions and choices require our intention and awareness applied to a given situation; it's just like we pay with some awareness to experience things, but in this way we diminish our awareness.
 During the game we should strive to cultivate mindfulness, to be unbiased and attachment-free.
-The colorless blank crystals represent our evolvement as a focused and untainted mindfulness.
+The colorless blank crystals represent our progress of an untainted, pure mindfulness.
 ##### *Shoshin State & Equilibrium*

 Shoshin is a Zen (japanese buddhist way) term describing a mindset preferring the eagerness to learn over previous memories.
 The more you know about a subject, the more likely you are to close your mind to further learning.